g4s8/openbots/site/content/documentation/4_reply.md

 on previous page we discussed how to handle these messages.

 Telegram allows us to send popup messages to callback events.
-It can be either popup at the top of chat window or alert with "Ok" button.
+It can be either popup at the top of chat window or alert with "OK" button.

-Callback reply is declared with `callback` elelemnt of `reply` object it can be configured by two parameters:
+Callback reply is declared with `callback` element of `reply` object it can be configured by two parameters:
- - `text` string (requried) with text to popup
+ - `text` string (required) with text to popup
  - `alert` bool (optional, default `false`) to show alert instead of popup

 ```yaml